ZhuMon/Chat_Robot/README.md

   * to record url in imgur.com to avoid upload too many times
 * pygraphviz
   * to draw FSM
+* processing
+  * only for draw base image

 ## Deploy
 * heroku
 * docker